Gaussian Processes with Errors in Variables: Theory and Computation

-In the Bayesian errors-in-variables model defined in \eqref{eq:Bmodel}, we assign a centered and rescaled Gaussian process prior on $f$, denoted as $\textsc{gp}(0, c; A)$, associated with the squared exponential covariance kernel $c(x, x'; A)=\exp\{-A^2 \|x-x'\|^2\} $ with the rescaled random variable $A$ satisfying Assumption \ref{ass:A} below.
-This choice is motivated by the fact that a properly scaled squared exponential covariance kernel is known to lead to optimal rate of posterior convergence \citep{van2007bayesian,van2009adaptive}.
-We consider a Dirichlet process Gaussian mixture prior on the marginal density $p$ defined as $p_{F, \widetilde{\sigma}}$, with $F \sim \textsc{dp}(\alpha)$ and $\widetilde{\sigma} \sim G$, where $G$ satisfies the Assumption \ref{ass:sig} below.
-For convenience, to derive the frequentist theoretical properties of the Bayesian errors-in-variables model, we assume the response noise level $\sigma = 1$. \begin{Assumption} We assume the rescaled parameter $A$ possesses a density $m$ satisfying for sufficiently large $a>0$,
+In the Bayesian errors-in-variables model defined in Equation \eqref{eq:Bmodel}, we assign a centered and rescaled Gaussian process prior on $f$, denoted by $\textsc{gp}(0, c; A)$, associated with the squared exponential covariance kernel $c(x, x'; A)=\exp\{-A^2 \|x-x'\|^2\} $ with the rescaled random variable $A$ satisfying the following Assumption \ref{ass:A}.
+This choice is motivated by the fact that a properly scaled squared exponential covariance kernel is known to lead to the optimal rate of posterior convergence \citep{van2007bayesian,van2009adaptive}.
+In addition, we consider a Dirichlet process Gaussian mixture prior on the marginal density $p$ defined as $p_{F, \widetilde{\sigma}}$, with $F \sim \textsc{dp}(\alpha)$ and $\widetilde{\sigma} \sim G$, where $G$ satisfies Assumption \ref{ass:sig} below. \begin{ass} We assume the rescaled parameter $A$ possesses a density $m$ satisfying for sufficiently large $a>0$,